 Starting this fall, construction will begin on a new senior housing development on Valley Street in Sleepy Hollow.
 This low-income housing structure will stand just across from Margotta Court and add much needed living space for local seniors.
+If you are looking for senior housing options for your elderly relatives, there are assisted living and independent living for seniors offering great services and amenities.

 The still un-named project is the brain-child of Westchester Management Group, a subsidiary of North Tarrytown Housing Authority, along with the Village of Sleepy Hollow, Westchester County, and Mountco, a construction and development corporation with a renowned history of providing affordable housing for senior citizens throughout New York.
 Along with funding from the Division of Housing and Community Renewal (DHCR) and Housing and Urban Development (HUD) among others, this project has had much support getting off the ground.
 “The village has wanted this project…there is a real desire,” says Ken Gentile, Executive Director of North Tarrytown Housing Authority.